pen787/Modern-Automation-Expert/README.md

 # Modern-Automation-Expert

-A minecraft modpack that incorporate Modern Industrialization and Other Mod to make. this pack feature a hard and challenge automation
+This minecraft modpack that incorporate Modern Industrialization, Create, Ad astra, And Etc to make hard and challenge automation.
+From the primitive start to electric age and get the creative.